-Turkey Blames DC Cops For Erdogan’s Thugs Pummeling Protesters
+Turkey Blames D.C.
+Cops for Erdogan’s Thugs Pummeling Protesters

 -

-Turkey’s foreign ministry is blaming U.S. law enforcement personnel for the brawl outside of the Turkish embassy that led Washington police to charge a dozen members of Turkish President Recep Tayyip Erdogan’s security detail with crimes.
+Turkey’s foreign ministry is blaming U.S. law enforcement personnel for the brawl outside of the Turkish Embassy that led Washington police to charge a dozen members of Turkish President Recep Tayyip Erdogan’s security detail with crimes.

 After District of Columbia police announced the charges Thursday, Turkey summoned the U.S. ambassador in Ankara.